 Directing is superb, the acting choppy.
 Another quote provides the key to the piece: in Act II, Radcliffe is described as being firm as “granite clockwork”.
 A bizarre phrase until one realises that it applies, not to Radcliffe, but to the whole mess of India in 1947 – the unstoppable forces with bloody conclusion in plain sight to all.

-Drawing the Line is on at Hampstead Theatre until 11th January 2013, for further information or to book visit here.
+Drawing the Line is at Hampstead Theatre until 11th January 2013.
+For further information or to book visit the theatre’s website here.